cluster_keys: ["customer_city", "customer_state"]

-Google BigQuery tables can only be partitioned on a date or timestamp column.
-If you want to add clustered columns to a PDT that does not include date or time-based data, one way to do that is to add a date column using a SQL statement such as
+Google BigQuery tables can be partitioned only on a date or timestamp column.
+If you want to add clustered columns to a PDT or aggregate table that does not include date or time-based data, one way to do that is to add a date column using a SQL statement such as

 SELECT CURRENT_DATETIME() as now, and then use

 partition_keys to partition on the new column.
-You can then use clustering on other columns in your PDT.
+You can then use clustering on other columns in your PDT or aggregate table.

 cluster_keys depends on the database dialect your Looker connection is using.
 In Looker 21.8, the following dialects support